Towards an improved understanding of $\eta \to \gamma^* \gamma^*$: Data analysis of

+where the linear coefficient $\bar{\alpha}^*_\Omega[a_2]$ is used as a fit parameter and the parameters $\alpha_{a_2}$ and $\beta_{a_2}$ are held fixed at their respective values given below Eq.~\eqref{eq:Pa2}.
+For values of the $\pi \pi$ invariant mass squared larger than a certain cutoff parameter $s_p$ we, again, let the form factor fall off like $1/t$ by the prescription

-\bsp It is interesting to observe that as soon as the $a_2$ contribution is omitted (by setting $\alpha_{a_2}$ and $\beta_{a_2}$ equal to zero in Eq.~\eqref{furthersimp2}), the value of $\bar \alpha^*_\Omega$ obtained from the fit is $0.4\pm 0.2\GeV^{-2}$ (again for $m_{\rm cut}=1\GeV$), and therefore turns out to be significantly below $\alpha_\Omega = 1.52\GeV^{-2}$, the corresponding slope extracted for the same amplitude with a real photon, {\it cf}.\ Eq.~\eqref{alphaval_om}.
-Thus, the double off-shell form factor of the $\eta$ is consistent with the factorization expression of Eq.~\eqref{factor} only when the $a_2$ contribution is included.
-The sizable shift of the slope from $\bar \alpha_\Omega^*$ to $\bar \alpha^*_\Omega[a_2]$ can be understood in a straightforward manner: the main impact of the $a_2$ contribution on the $\pi\pi$ spectrum is to provide a downward curvature, {\it cf.}\ Eq.~\eqref{eq:Pa2}, with the coefficient $\beta_{a_2}$ being sizable and negative.
-Accordingly, a fit with only a linear term must find a reduced strength.\footnote{In full analogy it was found in Ref.~\cite{Kubis:2015sga} that the inclusion of the $a_2$ contribution in a fit to $\eta'\to\pi\pi\gamma$ increases the corresponding slope from $(0.6\pm 0.2)\GeV^{-2}$ to $(1.4\pm 0.4)\GeV^{-2}$.} \esp
+The fit results for cutoff parameter $\sqrt{s_p} \in \lbrace 0.9,\, 1.0,\, 1.2 \rbrace\GeV$ are displayed in Table~\ref{Tab:FitresPolynomial}.
+Compared to the results of the linear model, the linear parameter $\bar{\alpha}^*_\Omega[a_2]$ comes out substantially closer to the value of the linear subtraction constant $\alpha_\Omega[a_2]$ for all tested values of $s_p$, \textit{cf.}\ Eq.~\eqref{eq:alphaval_om_a2}, which has been obtained from $\eta \to \pi^+\pi^- \gamma$ decay data, and compatible within uncertainties throughout.
+The sizable shift of the slope between the linear and quadratic model can be understood in the following manner: in the real-photon case, the main impact of the $a_2$ contribution on the $\pi \pi$ spectrum is to provide a downward curvature, with the quadratic coefficient $\beta_{a_2}$ being sizable and negative.
+Accordingly, a fit with a linear term only must find a reduced strength in order to reproduce the data in the region of the $\rho$ resonance.